breakroom/snap/README.md

 [![Hex pm](http://img.shields.io/hexpm/v/snap.svg?style=flat)](https://hex.pm/packages/snap)

-Snap is an Elasticsearch client.
+Snap is an Elasticsearch/OpenSearch client.
 It provides a flexible, performant API on top of your Elasticsearch cluster, supporting high level features like versioned index management, while also providing a convenient interface into low level operations.